FilippoAiraldi/mpcrl-for-ramp-metering/traffic_mpc_lstdq/learning/README.txt

 	- add an offset c * rho to this equation, with c small and learnable, so that for big values of rho we still have some contribution to the speed.
 	- make this term takes effect only for high rhos.. how?
 	- TRY REMOVE SOME MAX ON INPUT AND OUTPUTS AND SET EPS=0 TO SEE IF REMOVING THE NONLINEARITY HELPED
-- make vector or weights for slacks, instead of a single shared learnable weight
+- make vector or weights for slacks, instead of a single shared learnable weight (done)
-- make the weight of input rate variability cost (the one at 0.4) learnable
+- make the weight of input rate variability cost (the one at 0.4) learnable (done)
-- modify the update rule
+- modify the update rule: use Hessian (see Esfahani)
-	- custom learning rate for each parameter
-	- use Hessian to avoid having to specify the lr (cannot use batch updates with an hessian, though [are you sure?]) (is the Hessian of the Q function the Hessian of the Lagrangian? yes)

 ## NOTES